IOTechSystems/xrt-examples/AzureSphere/README.md

   Modbus device.
 Using the same device definition, DCT can also be used to generate a Digital Twins Definition Language (DTDL) file representation for use with Azure Digital Twins.

+    Example profiles for each supported Device Service are provide in the AzureSphere/config/profiles directory.

 3. Create a main.json file and specify all of the components you want to include in your XRT application.
 Then create configuration files for each component defined in the main.json file.